Aman-singh0513/RX/README.md

-# aurex
+# RX
 a basic voice assistant
-Aurex is a Python-based voice assistant that can perform everyday tasks such as opening websites, playing music, fetching news, and more — all through simple voice commands.
+RX is a Python-based voice assistant that can perform everyday tasks such as opening websites, playing music, fetching news, and more — all through simple voice commands.

 🚀 Features